Inflation Slow-Roll Parameter Calculator

 r = 16 ε

-The page also includes a helper relation for estimating the field value associated with a chosen number of e-folds in a monomial model.
+The helper relation below is used for the table and is the reason the N-based examples differ from the direct-φ output.
 In the slow-roll approximation, the number of e-folds between a field value and the end of inflation is approximately N φ2 φend2 2n .
 The script uses the approximation φ2nN+n22 when filling the example table.
-That means the table and the button output are related but not identical: the table derives φ from N, while the main calculator uses the field value you enter manually.
+That means the table and the button answer related questions: the table starts from N, while the main calculator uses the field value you enter manually.

 This distinction matters for interpretation.
 If you want the result to correspond to a specific e-fold count in the same approximation used by the table, choose a field value consistent with that relation.
 If instead you are exploring a field point directly, the calculator still gives the correct leading-order slow-roll quantities for that chosen φ and n.

 As another check, look at the prefilled table below.
 For n = 2 and N=60, the helper function first estimates the field value from the e-fold relation and then computes ns and r.
-Those values are much closer to the standard textbook estimates for monomial slow-roll inflation.
-Comparing the manual form result with the table result is a good way to understand the difference between specifying φ directly and inferring it from N.
+Those values are generated with the same leading-order relations as the main calculator, but they start from N rather than from a manually entered φ.
+Comparing the manual form result with the table result is a good way to see how a field-value input and an e-fold-based estimate can lead to very different numerical outputs.

 When you read the output, start with ε and η.
-These are the basic indicators of whether the slow-roll approximation is self-consistent.
+In a monomial inflation model, these are the basic indicators of whether the slow-roll approximation is self-consistent.
 Values much smaller than one generally support the approximation, while values approaching one suggest inflation is ending or the approximation is becoming unreliable.
 Next, inspect ns.
 A value slightly below one corresponds to the observed red tilt of the scalar power spectrum.
 Finally, check r, which measures the relative strength of primordial tensor modes.
 Larger r means a stronger gravitational-wave signal and usually a higher inflationary energy scale.

-To illustrate the interplay between parameters, the table below lists slow-roll predictions for several choices of the power n and e-fold number N. The results show a familiar trend: larger n generally increases the tensor-to-scalar ratio, while larger N tends to reduce ε and therefore lower r.
+To illustrate the interplay between parameters, the table below lists slow-roll predictions for several choices of the power n and e-fold number N. The results show a familiar trend for monomial inflation: larger n generally increases the tensor-to-scalar ratio, while larger N tends to reduce ε and therefore lower r.
 These examples are generated automatically by the existing script and provide a quick benchmark for comparison with your own inputs.

 Example slow-roll predictions for selected monomial models